creativecomputingcookbook/cwp-11ty/src/builds/take-time.md

 ---
 <iframe src="https://nyu.app.box.com/embed/s/0dphnj1hkyl7ut3f5jw44hi0bnbjkovw?sortColumn=date" width="500" height="400" frameborder="0" allowfullscreen webkitallowfullscreen msallowfullscreen></iframe>

 STEM From Dance instructors created a routine set to the song "Take Time," featuring LED strips running down the sides of their pants.
+Since the tilt sensor is on their hips, they rely on movements that require bending their knees to trigger the changes.

 #### Sensor Placement